-- Add in your beans, 2 cups of chicken stock and 1/2 teaspoon both salt and pepper.
+- Add in your beans, 2 cups of chicken stock, and ½ teaspoon of both salt and pepper.
 Put the lid on and let it come up to a boil, then turn it down to medium-low for about 30 minutes.

 - Take off the lid and bring it back up to medium or medium-high to cook off some of the liquid, for about 10 minutes.
 Stir regularly so the beans don’t burn on the bottom.

 - Add half of the evaporated milk and continue mashing until the beans are creamy.
-Toss in the cheddar cheese, do not stir and let the beans rest for 5 minutes.
+Toss in the cheddar cheese, do not stir, and let the beans rest for 5 minutes.
 Add in the rest of the evaporated milk and stir gently.
-Ideally leave some of the melted cheese in very small chunks or ribbons.
+Ideally, leave some of the melted cheese in small chunks or ribbons.
 Serve warm.

-- Heat tostadas in a toaster oven for one and a half minutes, or on a cookie sheet in a 350 degree oven for one and a half minutes.
+- Heat tostadas in a toaster oven for one and a half minutes, or on a baking sheet in a 350-degree oven for one and a half minutes.

-- To assemble, start with a layer of refried beans.
+- To assemble, start with a layer of the refried beans.

-- Next layer on meat of your choice, cheese, sour cream, onions, jalapenos, and cilantro.
+- Next layer on any toppings you choose... meat of your choice, cheese, sour cream, salsa, guacamole, green onions, jalapenos, and cilantro.